-A hunting blind will help you get close enough to your prey to make a killer shot.
-But that’s not all, ground blind will come in handy when you want to survey an area.
+Hunting blind will help you get close enough to your prey to make a killer shot.
+But that’s not all; the ground blind will come in handy when you want to survey an area.
 Additionally, a blind will protect you from the elements such as harsh weather, dangerous prey, and so on.

 So, what kind of ground blind should you buy?

-While these two were our favorites, the other six on the list are still worth a look at and may offer something different.
+While these two were our favorites, the other six on the list are still worth looking at and may offer something different.

 Why?
 You ask, well, because it will help you concentrate on your aim and hone your skills.